Blackwulf: Fictional character biography

 Wildwind (one of the members of the Underground Legion) was seemingly killed in the crash.
 Blackwulf battled Scorch in the wreckage of the fighter and was able to match his power, but he and the Underground Legion were forced to surrender when reinforcements arrived for Scorch.
 They were taken and imprisoned at the base.

 Blackwulf was set free by Dr. Maddox and the Prime Skrull, and while the others departed, he went back to retrieve Wildwind's body.
 Scorch was waiting for him, and the two fought over her body, with Blackwulf ultimately winning the battle.
 To his surprise, the rest of the Underground Legion waited for him to return, and they set back to their base.

 Blackwulf joined the Underground Legion and Giant-Man in following Sparrow to Ottsville, Pennsylvania, where she had gone missing while on assignment.
-They found that the people of Ottsville had been taken over by living circuitry created by Ultron, and that Sparrow herself was under his control.
-Mammoth (Underground Legion member) broke Ultron's control over Sparrow by telling her that Lucian had killed Pelops, and how he was now the new Blackwulf.
-Sparrow attacked Blackwulf, but was brought to her senses.
+They found that the people of Ottsville had been taken over by living circuitry created by Ultron and that Sparrow herself was under his control.
+Mammoth (Underground Legion member) broke Ultron's control over Sparrow by telling her that Lucian had killed Pelops and that he was now the new Blackwulf.
+Sparrow attacked Blackwulf but was brought to her senses.
 The Underground Legion and Giant-Man were unable to capture Ultron, but Blackwulf defeated Sentry#459, and Giant-Man mended some of Ultron's damage by making the people of Ottsville believe that they had been restored to full humanity.

 Blackwulf returned to the mansion with the Underground Legion, and Sparrow started another fight with him, still holding him responsible for Pelops' death.
 Blackwulf had an opportunity to kill her with his Black Legacy, and she welcomed it.
 Blackwulf then decided to stand down, revolted by her lack of emotion.
 He told her how Pelops' last words had been that he loved her—but Lucian didn't think she deserved such love.
 He then left the Underground Legion.

 Blackwulf set off into the streets of New York, coming into contact with humanity for the first time.
 When a vendor offered him a hot dog, he accepted it, not understanding the use of money.
 A woman also had a proposition for him, and he was shocked that humans even charged money for what she was proposing.
 When a man's car was stolen, Blackwulf tried to help by hurling his Shadowlance at it, but he destroyed the car in the process, upsetting the owner.
 At that moment, the Celestial’s Godstalker appeared, thinking that Blackwulf was his father Tantalus.
 Godstalker did not believe that Tantalus could ever produce offspring.
 Blackwulf fought back against it, declaring his innocence, but the Godstalker had him far outmatched, and broke his Shadowlance in two.
 He was saved by the arrival of Sparrow, who used both halves of the Shadowlance to defeat the Godstalker.
 Blackwulf awoke in Sparrow's apartment, but he quickly realized that the Godstalker could not have been destroyed, even as it had started an assault on the building.